elifesciences/jats-ref-refinery/README.md

 # jats-ref-refinery

-A Python microservice that enriches bibliographic references in JATS XML with PIDs.
+A Python microservice that enriches bibliographic references in JATS XML with PIDs and missing data.

-It accepts a JATS XML file, resolves each `<ref>` element against CrossRef and DataCite, and injects `<pub-id>` elements where a confident match is found.
+It accepts a JATS XML file, resolves each `<ref>` element against EuropePMC, CrossRef, DataCite, or OpenAlex APIs, and injects `<pub-id>` elements where a confident match is found.

 ## Requirements